fagan2888/Gitbook_QuantInterview_HB/math-probability-and-brain-teasers/probability.md

   * full house: 1.463%
   * two pairs: 4.754%
 * prob 4 people each get an A
+* **expected **number of cards to be turned over before seeing one A
 * throw srictly increasing dice sequence
+* roll dice, 1,2,3 game stops, pay points, expected pay off?

 #### Counting